clausreinke/typescript-tools/README.md

 From-source compilation should not be necessary, as a pre-compiled `bin/tss.js` is included, as well as a `bin/lib.d.ts`.
 You might want to modify `bin/defaultLibs.d.ts`, if you want other declaration files included by default.

-If you do want to compile from source, you need the typescript sources (I used the develop branch, commit 553bc9e1a57eeb77f69d85f249da9cb028f24394, roughly TS v0.9.1.1):
+If you do want to compile from source, you need the typescript sources (I used the develop branch, v0.9.1-338-g553bc9e):

   ```
   # install git and node/npm, then